Promoted for

 Why open a US dollar account in Canada?
 There are plenty of reasons, such as:

-However, another option you may want to consider is opening a USD account at a US bank.
-While the account-opening process is a little more complicated than opening an account with a Canadian bank, non-US citizens can open accounts in the US.
+In this guide, we’ve looked at US dollar accounts with Canadian banks, but another option is opening an account at a US bank.
+While the account-opening process is a little more complicated than opening an account with a Canadian bank, and you may need proof of a US address, non-US citizens can open accounts in the US.

 However, if you have Canadian dollars, there are several ways to send money to the US.